Why Should You Choose A&A for Business Setup in India?

 Clients assisted in setting up foreign companies in India

 Presence and representations made in High Courts and NCLTs

 A&A’s Expertise In Business Setup Services

-Ahlawat & Associates is a committed Law firm with the express purpose of supporting foreign and national business groups to set-up their business in India.
-The firm recognizes the concerns relating to the development of an organisation in the Indian climate and ensures that our clients get complete assistance involved with legality and compliances of setting up business in India.
+Ahlawat & Associate is a committed Law firm with the express purpose of supporting foreign and national business groups to set up their business in India, specifically for business setup in India from the US.
+The firm recognizes the concerns relating to the development of an organization in the Indian climate and ensures that our clients get complete assistance involved with the legality and compliance of setting up business in India.

 We understand Indian politics, industry, and corporate needs profoundly and have a team with specialized knowledge of both the legal framework as well as the specific business requirements to guide our clients through the smooth establishment of the company.

-We are one of the leading business setup consultants in India who can provide you with value-added insight and tips for beginning business/trading in India.
+We are one of the leading business setup consultants in India for foreign companies who can provide you with value-added insight and tips for beginning business/trading in India.

 There are a number of options available to a foreign investor wanting to set up business operations in India.
 Taking into consideration that foreign equity in Indian companies can go up to 100%, subject to equity caps in the respective areas of activities under the policy of Foreign Direct Investment (FDI).

 From choosing the right legal structure to registering your company, our professionals can help you to incorporate a company in India quickly and efficiently.